telerik/ajax-docs/controls/notification/functionality/embedded-icons.md

 The icons are an `<img />` element in the Classic [RenderMode]({%slug notification/mobile-support/render-modes%}) and font-icons in the Lightweight RenderMode.

->note The built-in icons are rendered only when the `Text` property is used to render content in the notification.
+>tip The built-in icons are rendered only when the `Text` property is used to render content in the notification.
 If you use its `ContentTemplate`, the built-in icons are not rendered and you may want to emulate them with your own image control or other HTML structure.

->note The built-in icons work only when the embedded skins are used.
+>tip The built-in icons work only when the embedded skins are used.
 If you externalize the skins or use a custom skin, you cannot set them via the above shorthand values.
 If you wish to use them in this case please examine the [Using the built-in icons with a custom skin](http://www.telerik.com/support/kb/aspnet-ajax/notification/using-the-built-in-icons-with-a-custom-skin.aspx) Knowledge Base article on the matter.

 ## Using a Custom Image